COMPETITIVE GOVERNANCE

 The Prison and Corrections Sector is established.

-The purpose of the Prison and Corrections Sector is to provide prisons and corrections to people lawfully convicted of crimes and sentenced.
+The purpose of the Prison and Corrections Sector is to provide prison and correctional services to people lawfully convicted of crimes and sentenced.

-Prison and Correction businesses may require labor hours of people convicted and in their custody; prison labor may comingle with the Charity Economy.
+Prison and Correction businesses may require labor hours from people convicted and in their custody; prison labor may comingle with the Charity Economy.

-Every Sector 15 CRA must proportionally take custody of people properly convicted of a Sector 11 crime, where the term 'proportionally' must consider many factors of expenses as determined by the Sector Board.
+Every Sector 15 CRA must proportionally take custody of people properly convicted of a Sector 11 crime, with 'proportionally' taking into account many factors related to expenses as determined by the Sector Board.

-50% of the funding needed for violent crime prison terms must come from a citizen head tax paid to the citizens' CRA in Sector 15.
+50% of the funding required for violent crime prison terms must come from a citizen head tax paid to the citizens' CRA in Sector 15.

-50% of the funding needed for violent crime prison terms must come from businesses and organizations proportional to sales and sent to the Sector 15 Sector Board.
+50% of the funding needed for violent-crime prison terms must come from businesses and organizations, proportional to their sales, and be remitted to the Sector 15 Sector Board.

-The Sector 15 Sector Board must use the Sector 15 Rating System's ratings as a significant factor in funding prison and correction CRA's with the goal of improving ratings; ratings must include, in large part, restoration, compensation, and reparation to the victims of crimes as well as low recidivism rates and personal long-term prospering of the people convicted.
+The Sector 15 Sector Board must use the Sector 15 Rating System's ratings as a significant factor in funding prison and correction CRAs, with the goal of improving ratings; ratings must, in large part, include restoration, compensation, and reparations to the victims of crimes, as well as low recidivism rates and the long-term prosperity of the people convicted.

 Sector 16.
 Health Care